-Note that this definition of geometric entity is very general, and any geometry defined with a solid or a surface patch can be seen to be a valid geometric entity.
+Note that this definition of geometric entity is very general, and any geometry defined with a solid or a surface patch can be seen to be a valid geometric entity, since these operations can be easily implemented.
 Note that any discrete points, lines, curves, and planes are also valid geometric entities.

-Before we present the general I2B grid generation approach for a given set of geometric entities, two meshing parameters, d{min} and d{max} are discussed, which represent the minimum and maximum sizes of the grid cells to be generated.
-The only requirement that the set of geometric entities must satisfy is that the computational domain formed with the entities is "physically" closed if gaps or holes smaller than d{min} are ignored.
-This is to say that if a gap or a hole exists in the geometry (which should not have been there), the size of the gap or the hole must be smaller than d{min} .
-Note that this enclosure condition is much weaker than the condition of "water-tightedness" required by B2I approaches.
-Obviously, if all the gaps between the line segments in Figure 4 are smaller than d{min} , the set of line segments actually defines a valid computational domain.
-There is one other possible complication the user must clarify.
-For the computational domain defined with the line segments as shown in Figure 4. the user needs to decide whether the "inside" or the "outside" should be the computational domain.
-For the grid shown in Figure 4, the "inside" represents the computational domain.
+Before we present the general I2B grid generation approach for a given set of geometric entities, two meshing parameters, d{\min} and d{\max} are given.
+They represent the minimum and maximum sizes of grid cells to be generated.
+The only requirement that the set of geometric entities must satisfy is that the computational domain formed with the entities is 'physically' closed if gaps or holes smaller than d{\min} are ignored.
+This is to say that if a gap or a hole exists in the geometry (which should not have been there), the size of the gap or the hole must be smaller than d{\min} .
+Note that this enclosure condition is much weaker than the condition of 'water-tightness' required by B2I approaches.
+Obviously, if all the gaps between the line segments in Figure 3 are smaller than d{\min} , the set of line segments actually defines a valid computational domain defined with the line segments as shown in Figure 3, the user needs to decide whether the 'inside' or the 'outside' should be the computational domain.
+For the grid shown in Figure 4, the 'inside' represents the computational domain.

-With the above definition and clarifications, we are ready to present our general I2B grid generation approach:
+With the above definition and clarifications, we are ready to present our general I2B grid generation approach.

-- 1. Determine the size of the computational domain, and fill the computational domain with a particular type of simple solids or cells (cubes or tetrahedra) whose sizes are between d{min} and d{max} ; - 2.
-Determine the cells which intersect the set of geometric entities; - 3.
-Recursively refine the cells intersected by the geometric entities until all the cells are smaller than a given threshold d{int} (which is usually chosen to be $2d{min}$).
-Note that all cells must be bigger than d{min} ; - 4.
-Select one cell in the computational domain, and use a neighbor-painting algorithm to identify all cells in the computational domain. - 5.
-Remove all the cells intersected by the geometric entities, and all unpainted cells; - 6.
-Remove cells too close to the geometry; - 7.
-Connect the exposed Cartesian faces to the geometric entities through projections.
+- (1) determine the size of the computational domain, and fill the computational domain with a particular type of simple solids or cells (cubes or tetrahedra) whose sizes are between d{\min} and d{\max} ; - (2) determine the cells which intersect the set of geometric entities; - (3) recursively refine the cells intersected by the geometric entities until all the cells are smaller than a given threshold d{int} (which is usually chosen to be $2d{min}$).
+This requirement guarantees that a minimum grid resolution near all geometric entities is achieved.
+Note that all cells must be bigger than d{min} ;

+- (4) select one cell in the computational domain, and use a neighbour-painting algorithm to identify all cells in the computational domain; - (5) remove all the cells intersected by the geometric entities, and all unpainted cells; - (6) remove cells too close to the geometry; - (7) connect the exposed Cartesian faces to the geometric entities through projections.

-A schematic showing the major steps of the method is showing in Figure 5.
-The projection step is already shown in Figure 4.
+A schematic showing the major steps of the method is showing in Plate 2.

 Next, we present an I2B grid generation approach based on the adaptive Cartesian grid method.
-The viscous Cartesian grid method developed by Wang et al27-28 is further extended to be a truly I2B method capable of handling complex dirty geometries.
+The viscous Cartesian grid method developed by Wang et al. [26, 27] is further extended to be a truly I2B method capable of handling complex dirty geometries.